gcmerz/crimsoncomp/asst4/asst4.md

 Make the homepage displaying some collection of articles with links to the article pages!
 Be sure to take advantage of template inheritance to avoid repeating too much HTML.

 ## Save
-You're done for now!
 Now since you did lots of things that we may not know the location of, please, in a `README.txt` file detail

 - the url of the homepage
 - the urls of the articles